'Blindsided and betrayed': Bid for two more years of Rotorua homeless motels shocks

 The Ministry of Housing and Urban Development (MHUD) said it was needed to allow more time to build houses.

-Rotorua has 10 gGovernment-contracted emergency housing motels, down from the 13 given two-year consents in December 2022.
+Rotorua has 10 government-contracted emergency housing motels, down from the 13 given two-year consents in December 2022.
 The motels are managed by social service agencies.

 Resident group Restore Rotorua deputy chairwoman Carolyne Hall has written to McClay and Tapsell requesting an urgent meeting after an MHUD official emailed her this week saying it intended to apply for resource consent for another two years.